nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 Only collaborators with admin permissions on the nwisbeta repository can approve pull requests (ie publish changes).

-Not yet tested: how GitHub handles edits submitted by collaborators who have non-admin permissions.
+Not yet tested: how GitHub handles edits submitted by collaborators with non-admin permissions.

 ## References